Born: 4th October 1867, Kinwarton House, Captains Hill, Kinwarton, Warwickshire.

 Baptised: 3rd November 1867, at St. Mary the Virgin Church, Kinwarton, Warwickshire.
 Parents: John & Jane Brown.

-Died: 26th January 1900; age: 32; at Jacobsdarl, Pretoria, Gauteng, South Africa, from wounds received on the 6th January 1900, at Rensburg, near Colesberg, Northern Cape, South Africa.
+Died: 8th January 1900; age: 32; as a prisoner at Jacobsdarl, Pretoria, Gauteng, South Africa, from wounds received on the 6th January 1900, at Rensburg, near Colesberg, Northern Cape, South Africa.

 Residence: Coombe Villa, Teignmouth, Devonshire.

 He obtained a Second Lieutenancy on the 4th November 1889.

 His appointment as captain was gazetted on the 23rd June 1898.

 Ordered out to South Africa in November 1899.

 As the 3rd Company Commander, Arthur was an officer of considerable experience, although he had not previously seen active war service.

 An impressive funeral was held and attended by many burghers and the local residents.